 Degree in Occupational Therapy

 An entry-level master's degree in occupational therapy must be completed prior to entering the OTD program.
-Students with an entry-level bachelor's degree in occupational therapy may contact the department for information about prerequisite course work prior to applying to the OTD program.

 Registration or Licensure